uswds/uswds-site/pages/patterns/create-a-profile/communication-preferences.md

 ## Considerations
 ### Multimodal communication
-<b>Consider multiple methods of communication.</b> While prioritizing the user’s preferred communication method (e.g., text message), do follows up with alternate methods (e.g., email) to improve the likelihood of the user seeing your communication.
+<b>Consider multiple means of communication for critical messaging.</b> While prioritizing the user’s preferred communication method (e.g., text message), do follow up with alternate methods (e.g., email) to improve the likelihood of the user seeing your communication.

 ## Accessibility